nrfconnect/sdk-nrf/samples/nfc/tag_reader/README.rst

 .. _nfc_tag_reader:

-NFC: Tag Reader
+NFC: Tag reader
 ###############

-The NFC Tag Reader sample demonstrates how to use the :ref:`st25r3911b_nfc_readme` driver to interact with an NFC-A Tag.
+The NFC Tag reader sample demonstrates how to use the :ref:`st25r3911b_nfc_readme` driver to interact with an NFC-A Tag.

 Overview
 ********

-The sample shows how to use the ST25R3911B NFC Reader to read data from a tag that supports the ISO/IEC 14443 standard (NFC-A technology).
+The sample shows how to use the ST25R3911B NFC reader to read data from a tag that supports the ISO/IEC 14443 standard (NFC-A technology).
 This device can be used to read and parse content of an NFC Type 2 Tag or Type 4 Tag.

 After successful parsing, the tag content is printed using the logging subsystem.